Technical and Organizational Measures In Accordance with Art. 32 GDPR and Amendments

 I. Pseudonymisation and Encryption of Personal Data

-Our datacenter - Dataplex - is a Tier 4 facility which employs physical entry control systems with active accounting and logs, a high security perimeter fence, 24/7 armed guard security and surveillance cameras at all entry and exit points.
-Any access to the datacenter is strictly logged and accounted for by guards and using keycard security.
+Our datacenters are high-security facilities which employ physical entry control systems with active accounting and logs, high security perimeter protection, 24/7 guard security and surveillance cameras at all entry and exit points.
+Any access to the datacenter is strictly logged and accounted for by guards and automatic systems using keycard security.
 The datacenter employs staff working in shifts 24/7 protecting the data and keeping the facility operational.

 During the deployment the deployed system passwords are saved in the database.
 All passwords must be reset by customers upon receiving the emails.
 All passwords can be reset by the Customer and will not be known to ServerAstra unless requested in order to login and offer support.
 Passwords must meet a minimum length entropy level and new passwords must be changed on a regular basis.
 While we do our best to prevent unauthorised access by applying security updates and preventive pen-testing regularly, the responsibility for access control is incumbent upon the Customer.
 We suggest using cryptographic keys based on elliptic curves or RSA keys with at least 4096 bit length instead of raw passwords.
 ServerAstra internal administration systems are protected with a secure cryptographic keyring and autogenerated high entropy passwords with strictly defined expiry time in case key setup is not available.
 We prevent unauthorised access by regularly applying security updates and keeping critical systems in an internal network, accessible only via VPN.
 No single employee holds a single access to all systems and the keyring system is secured and isolated up to the highest industry standards.

-Upon termination system drives are decommissioned to perform Secure Erase procedure which is either performed using the drives' SMART capabilities or using Multiple passes of random data pattern writing and reading for verification if Secure Erase is not available.
+Upon termination system drives are decommissioned to perform Secure Erase procedure which is either performed using the drives' SMART capabilities or using Multiple passes of random patterned and zeroed data writing and reading for verification if Secure Erase is not available.
 The swiped (clean) drives are only allowed to be reused after thorough testing.
 Defective drives are degaussed and destroyed with a logged procedure to ensure compliance.

 The Customer is solely responsible for anonymization.